torben/motion-resource/README.md

-MotionResource: Simple JSON API Wrapper for MotionModel on RubyMotion
+MotionModelResource: Simple JSON API Wrapper for MotionModel on RubyMotion
 ================

-MotionResource is a simple wrapper to store your remote data in MotionModel objects.
+MotionModelResource is a simple wrapper to store your remote data in MotionModel objects.
 It is good for users who have a REST API and want to have it in an iOS app.

 You need to have MotionModel ready, if you want to use this implementation: https://github.com/sxross/MotionModel